IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 `controllers/memcached_controller.go` file to update the system to be in the desired state.

-Modify the `api/v1alpha1/memcached_types.go` to look like the the [file in the artifacts directory](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/memcached_types.go).
+Now that we've modified the file `api/v1alpha1/memcached_types.go`, it should look like the [file in the artifacts directory](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/memcached_types.go):

 ```go
 package v1alpha1